ymirapp/docs/docs/reference/configuration.md

 **type**: `string` **default**: `ymir`

-The name of the database used by the WordPress site.
+The name of the database used by the PHP application.

 ::: warning Overwrites <code>DB_NAME</code> environment variable
 If you configured the `DB_NAME` environment variable, be aware that Ymir will overwrite it with the `name` value.